 The MCP gain can be increased by raising the high voltage on the affected detector segment.
 This is done at regular time intervals in order to keep the loss of flux due to gain sag to within data quality requirements.
 Nominal values of detector high voltage used on orbit are listed in Appendix B.

 The gain in the spectral region can also be increased by moving the spectra to a part of the detector which has seen fewer counts.
-These Lifetime moves have been made several times since SMOV.
+These moves of the Lifetime Position (LP) have been made several times since SMOV.
 In addition, the COS2025 policy limits the cenwave and FP-POS selections for G130M segment B observations.
 See Appendix A for details.

 4.2.4 FUV XDL Thermal Drifts

 The XDL centroiding electronics are sensitive to thermal effects.
 The

 TEMPCORR module of calcos measures the location of the stim pulses in order to determine the shift and stretch of the detector format and correct for any changes;

 TEMPCORR applies a linear correction based on the position of these stim pulses.
 The accuracy of this correction will influence the ability to properly register the flat field corrections and may influence the final error budget.

 - Chapter 5: COS Data Analysis